 So, one simple way to reduce noise is to physically and passively block it.
 For example, there are many soundproofing materials and technologies.

-In the airport, you may notice ground staffs are wearing earmuffs to block the engine and other noises In shooting club, it is also common that earmuffs are used.
+In the airport, you may notice ground staff are wearing earmuffs to block the engine and other noises.
+In the shooting clubs, it is also common that earmuffs are used.